Spence115/Automated-Material-Transfer-Project/README.md

 <i>4.
 Istalling Warthog_publisher </i><br/><br/>

-Now that the Warthog’s workspace is successfully installed on the virtual machine, it is time to add the built workspace.
+Now that the Warthog’s workspace is successfully installed on the virtual machine, it is time to add the `warthog_publisher` to the Warthog workspace.
 This package allows for the user to set specific x and y-coordinate waypoints on Gazebo's map and it will also command the Warthog to navigate to each of the listed points in order.
 Start by opening a new terminal window and changing the directory on the terminal by typing in the following: <br/>

 ```
 cd ~/warthog_ws/src